-I am pleased to present my statement as the Chairman of Genflow Biosciences Plc (GENF) (the "Company").
+I am pleased to present my statement as the Chairperson of Genflow Biosciences Plc (GENF) (the "Company").

-The Company is a preclinical biotechnology company focused on the development of innovative biological interventions (namely gene therapies) which are aimed at tackling the effects of ageing, potentially slowing or halting the ageing process and so reducing the incidence of age-related diseases and thereby increasing life span.
-The Company is seeking to develop treatments that can be applied to both humans and dogs.
+The Company is a preclinical biotechnology company focused on the development of innovative biological interventions (namely gene therapies) which are aimed at tackling the effects of aging, potentially slowing or halting the aging process and so reducing the incidence of age-related diseases and thereby increasing life span.